10 min read

 By not pursuing conditions for complete transparency from the beginning of establishing this part of their supply chain, Patagonia put itself in a position to be reactive.

-While yes, they made the right decision ultimately to move out of the province, I would argue they shouldn’t have been there in the first place.
+While yes, they ultimately made the right decision to move out of the province, I would argue they shouldn’t have been there in the first place.
 And while they took all that time to try to receive information (that they couldn’t receive), was forced labor being used?

-As Eric Henry said, transparency is a “check and balance,” and not just for consumers.
+As Eric Henry said, transparency is a “check and balance” and not just for consumers.
 If your business loses the ability to check, then, like Patagonia here, things can fall out of balance.

-Ben & Jerry’s and Child Migrant Labor in Vermont — In 2023, Ben & Jerry’s was reported to have child migrant labor employed throughout their dairy supply chain.
+➤ Ben & Jerry’s and Child Migrant Labor in Vermont — In 2023, Ben & Jerry’s was reported to have child migrant labor employed throughout their dairy supply chain.
 Perhaps if their supply chain was more transparent, to begin with, this problem could’ve been avoided, just like our Patagonia example, above.

 However, worse than Patagonia, I reached out to Ben & Jerry’s for comment, and the company deferred me to a statement (declining additional questions) instead.
 The statement provided avoided even the slightest bit of acknowledgment.